-The pilot park - Williams Landing
+The Pilot Park - Williams Landing

-The park showcases the potential of the MOS in creating a green linear parkland that takes a more holistic approach to water management and enhances community liveability.
+The Williams Landing parkland is the pilot park for the Greening the Pipeline plan.
+The park showcases the potential in creating a green linear parkland that takes a more total approach to water management.

-Stage one - Lawrie Emmins Reserve to Skeleton Creek
+Stage One - Lawrie Emmins Reserve to Skeleton Creek